UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 5. Grammar and basic language usage – 40 marks

-Candidates should carefully review the General Studies syllabus for each paper to streamline their study efforts.
-With each of the four GS papers carrying 250 marks (totaling 1000 marks), mastery of these topics is critical for securing a top rank in the final merit list.
+Candidates should carefully review the General Studies syllabus to streamline their study plan.
+Each of the four GS papers carries 250 marks, totaling 1,000 marks toward the final ranking.
+Strategic preparation for these papers is critical for securing a top rank in the merit list.

 UPSC Mains Essay Paper Syllabus